 The conference will be held in conjunction with interested local attendees from other groups, including the Whitebark Pine Ecosystem Foundation, the Governments of BC, Alberta, and Canada, the USDA Forest Service, local universities, and industry partners.
 There will be 1.5-2 days of indoor presentations, a poster session, and 1-1.5 days of field trips to sites of local interest in 5-needle pines and forest pathology.
 This meeting follows up on previous successful meetings, including the last one in 2014 (see proceedings at: https://www.fs.usda.gov/treesearch/pubs/56054).

 Call for Abstracts

-Please forward titles/abstracts to: Dr. Richard Sniezko at firstname.lastname@example.org
+Please submit abstracts to: Dr. Richard Sniezko at firstname.lastname@example.org.

 ABSTRACT INFORMATION REQUIRED: Presenter’s Name; Presenter’s email address; Title; Abstract max 250 words; Authors with affiliation; Presentation type (oral or poster).
 Click here to download an abstract template (word doc)